 "Where we're considering global public health, that's a self-defeating argument, because what happens is the disease wins," she said.
 "If the disease is circulating elsewhere in this incredibly globalized interconnected world, the disease will come back again."

 We've seen this movie before.
 The general indifference to medical problems once they stop bothering rich countries is such an entrenched issue that there's an entire branch of modern medicine dedicated to "neglected tropical diseases."

 Infections like tuberculosis and cholera — often seen by wealthy nations as 19th century relics, encountered mostly in opera and novels — are almost certainly more prevalent today than they've been at any point in human history.
 While US TV networks run nostalgic reruns of the AIDS-themed musical Rent, two-thirds of people with HIV live in sub-Saharan Africa.

 In the case of Covid, that's not just a moral failing, but a shortcoming on even the most callous measure of self-interest.
 If we want to see borders reopen and minimize the risks that fresh variants will arise to overwhelm the vaccine defenses we've worked so hard to erect over the past year, the rich world needs to start treating infection in emerging economies as an emergency on a par with what's happening in its own backyard.
 In the fight against coronavirus, we will stand together, or fall apart.

-Disclaimer: This article first appeared on bloomberg.com, and is published by special syndication arrangement.
+Disclaimer: This opinion first appeared on Bloomberg, and is published by special syndication arrangement.